ollieiswoke/interest-matching/README.md

 # interest-matching
 A group of people all nominate interests.
 The program matches them with 2-4 people with as many similar interests as possible.
+The program also assigns one person from each pair to "reach out" to the other.
+The output is the text for a series of emails so that each person knows who to reach out to and what they have in common.

 ## Example output
 ```